MizuchiLabs/mantrae/README.md

 > **Important**: Mantræ is **not** a dashboard for Traefik.
 It operates independently and does not monitor Traefik's status.
 Instead, Traefik connects to Mantræ to fetch its dynamic configuration.

+> **Note**: The Mantræ agent has moved to a separate repository: [mantraed](https://github.com/MizuchiLabs/mantraed).
+The agent is now called `mantraed` (Mantræ daemon) and has its own container image at `ghcr.io/mizuchilabs/mantraed`.
+The old `mantrae-agent` image will remain available for compatibility but is deprecated.

 ## Features

 - **Clean Interface**: Manage your Traefik configuration through a simple web UI